 Our team may ask you questions about your child’s oral habits (thumb sucking, lip sucking, tongue movement) and other developmental milestones involving teething and nutrition.
 Before examining your child, our dentists may demonstrate some of the louder equipment and let them “practice” using it.
 Our Indianapolis kids’ dentists are warm and welcoming, and we understand that fun and patience are important factors in your child’s first visit to our office.
 It’s also a good idea to have your pediatrician’s information on hand, in case there is any additional information we need.

 We’re ready to help your little ones smile big!Plan Your Visit

-Stress-Free Kids’ Dentistry
+Stress-Free Kids’ Dentistry in Indianapolis

 It’s extremely common for children to experience anxiety before and during their dentist appointment.
 If this is the case for your child, we incorporate gentle, relaxing sedation options into children’s dentistry to minimize their discomfort and provide them with an educational, enjoyable dental experience.
 Our anxiety-free treatments utilize nitrous oxide (laughing gas) or oral conscious sedation, depending on your child’s specific needs.
 We’ll recommend a customized treatment plan that keeps both you and your little one calm throughout their visit.

 When you’re scheduling appointments and budgeting for the entire family, the cost of treatment can be a bit overwhelming.
 Our team understands this and strives to provide you with as many financial solutions as possible.
 We are in network with several dental insurance providers and vow to file and track your claims for you.
 We also accept the Healthy Indiana Plan, as well as CareCredit® and Lending Club Patient Solutions.
 Our goal is to serve as an affordable Indianapolis kids’ dentist and stay focused on what’s important — providing your family with exceptional dental care.